cncf/devstats-helm/README.md

 ﻿# devstats-helm

-DevStats deployment on bare metal Kubernetes using Helm.
+DevStats deployment on Equinix Ubuntu 20.04 LTS bare metal Kubernetes using Helm.

 This is deployed:
 - [CNCF test](https://teststats.cncf.io) (this also includes CDF, GraphQL test instance, for example [GraphQL All](https://graphql.teststats.cncf.io) and [CDF All](https://allcdf.teststats.cncf.io)).